Panjkora River: Geography

-The Panjkora river is the main river in the Panjkora River Basin which is a part of the larger Swat River Basin located in the Khyber Pakhtunkhwa province in the northwest of Pakistan.
-Main tributaries of the Panjkora river are Rivers Dir, Barawal, Kohistan, and Usherai.
-The flow of water occurs year-round, during the monsoon season (June-September) the water levels drastically rise.
-Large amounts of water can be found during this time in the Panjkora river with greater amounts at the mouths of the tributaries.
-This water flow is very powerful causing floods throughout the region.
+The Panjkora river is the main river in the Panjkora River Basin which is a part of the larger Swat River Basin located in the Khyber Pakhtunkhwa province.
+The main tributaries of the Panjkora are rivers Dir, Barawal, Kohistan, and Usherai.
+The flow of water occurs year-round, though the water levels drastically rise during the monsoon season (June–September).
+Large volumes of water flow through the Panjkora during this time with greater amounts at the mouths of the tributaries.
+This water flow is very powerful, causing floods throughout the region.

-The Panjkora river is located at coordinates (Latitude: 34.6667 Longitude: 71.7667).
+The Panjkora river is located at coordinates: Latitude: 34.6667 Longitude: 71.7667).
 The river is characterised by steep mountain slopes at the beginning, these act as a funnel trapping the water.
 Towards the end the river starts to widen, and the flood plain begins to sprawl.
 The lower flood plains are the main agricultural land used by farmers due to the increased nutrient content in the soil.